Pseudo Bayesian Mixed Models under Informative Sampling: Mixed Effects Pseudo Posterior Distribution

 for $\ell_{i}^{\pi}(\theta,\phi) = \log L_{i}^{\pi}(\theta,\phi)$ for,

-which will \emph{not}, generally, be design unbiased for the population likelihood because the unit level conditional weights, $(w_{j\mid g})_{j}$, are nested inside an exponential function (such that replacing $w_{j\mid g}$ with $\delta_{\ell\mid h}/\pi_{\ell \mid h}$ inside the exponential and summing over the population groups and nested units will not produce separable sampling design terms that each integrate to $1$ with respect to $P^{\pi}$, conditioned on the generated population) \citep{yi:2016}.
+which will \emph{not}, generally, be unbiased with respect to the distribution governing the taking of samples for the population likelihood because the unit level conditional weights, $(w_{j\mid g})_{j}$, are nested inside an exponential function (such that replacing $w_{j\mid g}$ with $\delta_{\ell\mid h}/\pi_{\ell \mid h}$ inside the exponential and summing over the population groups and nested units will not produce separable sampling design terms that each integrate to $1$ with respect to $P^{\pi}$, conditioned on the generated population) \citep{yi:2016}.
 The non-linear specification in Equation~\ref{eq:frequnitlike} results from an estimation procedure that integrates out $\mathbf{u}$ \emph{before} pseudo-maximum likelihood point estimation of $(\theta,\phi)$.

 This design biasedness (with respect to $P^{\pi}$) is remedied for pseudo-maximum likelihood estimation by \citet{yi:2016} with their alternative formulation,